PreveenSankhala/postgresql-sceencast/README.md

 ## 1. Task requirement:
--  Create a postgres container using podman
+-  Create a postgresql container using podman
 -  Create users,databases,tables and extensions on the same.
 -  Perform crud operations.
 -  Create three users with a password.